mwgustin/CameraController/Readme.md

 Structure:
 - CameraControl.Backend is a backend webapi that handles the injection of the various cameras and the central api for directing controls.
 - CameraControl.Common is a set of standard classes, enums and interfaces.
-- CameraControl.Service.* This will be the set of camera control modules for different protocols, implementing CameraControl.Common
+- CameraControl.Service.* This will be the set of camera control modules for different protocols, implementing CameraControl.Common.
+Currently only Vaddio Roboshot via REST or telnet.
 - CameraControl.WebUI is a Blazor web ui that connects to the Backend.

 Notes: